carozum/loading-preprocessing-data/unstructured-api/documentation/readMe.md

 By matt Robinson (Unstructured) and Andrew Ng

-To be noted that using Unstructured requires to send data to an API. https://app.unstructured.io/keys So in terms of security GPRD, don't seems good enough.
+To be noted that using Unstructured requires to send data to an external API. https://app.unstructured.io/keys So in terms of security GPRD, don't seems good enough.

 RAG :